Understanding the Consequences of a DUI in Illinois

 First DUI Conviction

-A first-offense DUI is a class A misdemeanor.
+A first DUI in Illinois is a class A misdemeanor.
 The penalties imposed for a misdemeanor DUI include fines of up to $2,500, one year of jail time, and statutory summary suspension periods of six months.

 Second DUI Conviction

 A second DUI is also considered a misdemeanor charge.
 The penalties imposed for a second DUI conviction include a mandatory minimum jail sentence of five days or ten days of community service, fines of up to $2,500, and automatic license suspension for one year.

 A third DUI is a class 2 felony.
 If convicted of a class 2 felony DUI, you could receive from three to seven years in prison, fines of up to $25,000, and 480 hours of community service.
 You will also lose your driving privileges for three years.
 It may be possible to get a restricted driving permit or an alcohol ignition interlock device installed to shorten the suspension period.

 After a third DUI, the penalties for a conviction increase substantially.
 Repeat offenders are subject to many hours of community service, lengthy prison sentences, and huge fines.
 If you are convicted of six or more DUIs, you can be charged with a class X felony.
 The penalties imposed for a class X include up to thirty years in prison and fines of up $25,000.
 You also risk a permanent revocation of your driving privileges.